In certain countries, shopping (or haggling) is a way of life and learning how to haggle is a must.

 Ask the seller what she wants for the item.
 Ask for her best price and then begin negotiating down from there.

-There are various schools of thought on what to make for the first counter offer, but a good starting point is half of the asking price.
+There are various schools of thought on what to make for the first counter offer, but a good starting point is a little more than half of the asking price.

-Keep in mind that your status as a first world traveler may keep the price higher than normal.
+Keep in mind that your status as a first world traveler may keep the price higher than normal, and that’s ok.
+You can probably afford that $5 necklace and how much do you really want to argue over 50 cents?

 When haggling, put your game face on.
 Stay casually detached and disinterested with no enthusiasm.